Select language

 Settlement

-Settlement comprises the financial and physical fulfilment of a trade.
+Settlement comprises the financial, physical and contractual fulfilment of a trade.

 Settlement price

-Daily market price of a future or option contract which is established by the exchange and used for its daily settlement.
+Daily market price of a future or options contract which is established by the exchange and used for its daily settlement and risk assessment.

 Short position